-Example 7 Wife owns, with her two brothers, equal undivided shares of the mineral interests which they inherited from their father.
+W owns, with her two brothers, equal undivided shares of the mineral interests which they inherited from their father.
 The siblings put the mineral interests into a closely-held corporation which is owned 1/3 by each of them.
 The corporation collects the royalty income and distributes it in thirds.
-The oil royalties were received by Wife as her separate property before the transfer to the corporation.
-The corporate dividends are received by Wife as community property, even though they are traceable to the royalty income.
+The oil royalties were received by W as her separate property before the transfer to the corporation.
+The corporate dividends are received by W as community property, even though they are traceable to the royalty income.
 See Marshall v.
 Marshall, 735 S.W.2d 587, 592-93 (Tex.
-App.--Dallas 1987, writ ref'd n.r.e.) (revenues from oil and gas leases owned by partnership at time husband married were community property when distributed to husband as partnership profits).
+App.--Dallas 1987, writ ref'd n.r.e.) (revenues from oil and gas leases owned by partnership at time H married were community property when distributed to H as partnership profits).

-L. Patent Royalties Royalties received by Husband during marriage from patents he had obtained prior to marriage were characterized them as community property.

-Alsenz v.
+- K. Passive Income (Dividends, Interest, Rentals) Cash dividends from corporate stock are community property.
+See Hilliard v.
+Hilliard, 725 S.W.2d 722, 723 (Tex.
+App.--Dallas 1985, no writ); Bakken v.
+Bakken, 503 S.W.2d 315, 317 (Tex.
+Civ.
+App.--Dallas 1973, no writ).
+However, stock dividends deriving from separate property stock are separate property.
+See Duncan v.
+U.S., 247 F.2d 845, 855 (5th Cir.
+1957).
+Interest income is community property.
+Braden v.
+Gose, 57 Tex.
+37 (1882).
+Rentals from real estate are community property.
+Arnold v.
+Leonard, 114 Tex.
+535, 273 S.W.
+799, 802 (1925); Coggin v.
+Coggin, 204 S.W.2d 47, 52 (Tex.
+Civ.
+App.--Amarillo 1947, no writ) (rents and crops from separate property are community property). - L. Patent Royalties Royalties received by husband during marriage from patents he had obtained prior to marriage were characterized as community property in Alsenz v.
 Alsenz, 101 S.W.3d 648 (Tex.
-App. - Houston [1st Dist.]
+App. -- Houston [1st Dist.]
 2003, pet. denied).
-The Court rejected Husband's argument that patents were equivalent to mineral royalties because their value diminished over time.
-The Court viewed the royalties as revenue from separate property and therefore characterized them as community property.

-Μ. Wages Wages earned during marriage are community property, while wages earned before marriage or after dissolution of marriage are separate property.
+The court rejected husband's argument that patents were equivalent to mineral royalties because their value diminished over time.
+The Court viewed the royalties as revenue from separate property and therefore characterized them as community property. - M. Wages Wages earned during marriage are community property, while wages earned before marriage or after dissolution of marriage are separate property.
 The fact that a spouse may have entered into an employment agreement prior to marriage does not cause the wages of that spouse earned during marriage to be separate property.
 See Dessommes v.
 Dessommes, 543 S.W.2d 165 (Tex.
 Civ.
 App.--Texarkana 1976, writ ref'd n.r.e.); Moore v.
 Moore, 192 S.W.2d 929 (Tex.
 Civ.
 App.--Fort Worth 1946, no writ).
-The fact that an employment agreement is contracted during marriage does not make wages earned after the end of the marriage community property.
+The fact that an employment agreement is contracted during marriage does not make post-divorce wages community property.
 See Echols v.
 Austron, Inc., 529 S.W.2d 840 (Tex.
 Civ.
 App.--Austin 1975, writ ref'd n.r.e.) (bonus paid to husband after divorce was his separate property).

-Example 8 Husband is a professional athlete.
-He signs a 3-year contract, to be paid \$30,000 per month, plus a so-called "signing bonus" of \$ 600,000, to be paid in installments of \$ 200,000, at the beginning of the first, second, and third years.
-Payments are guaranteed as long as Husband reports for work, even if Husband is injured, unless the injury is self-inflicted, or unless Husband is convicted of a felony or drug violation, in which event the Team can cancel the contract and no further payments will be due.
-The divorce is tried just before the second \$ 200,000 installment is due.
+H is a professional athlete.
+He signs a 3-year contract, to be paid \$30,000 per month, plus a so-called "signing bonus" of \$600,000, to be paid in installments of \$200,000, at the beginning of the first, second, and third years.
+Payments are guaranteed as long as H reports for work, even if H is injured, unless the injury is self-inflicted, or unless H is convicted of a felony or drug violation, in which event the Team can cancel the contract and no further payments will be due.
+The divorce is tried just before the second \$200,000 installment is due.
 What payments are community property?
 What if the signing bonus was paid up front?